wn9237/rest_spec/markdowns/api/calendar_update.md

 # Update Calendar

-Update the properties of calendar object.
+This is the overriden update description
 ### HTTP request
 ```http
 PATCH /users/<objectId>/Calendar